theodelrieu/playground/docs/docs/usage/intermediate.md

 Every codec is built on top of an `Encoder` and a `Decoder`.

+Both are stateful objects designed for one-time use, be careful to not reuse them!

-Both model the [`IterableTransformedInputAdapter`]() concept and thus share a common API:
+They model the [`IterableTransformedInputAdapter`]() concept and thus share a common API, allowing lazy encoding/decoding:

 1. `begin`/`end` member functions, each returning an [`InputIterator`]().
-2. `read` member function, returning the number of characters read.
+1. `read` member function, filling an [`OutputIterator`]() and returning the number of characters read.

 To create them, use the codecs' `make_encoder`/`make_decoder` static member functions: